Another landlord group sues Seattle over eviction moratoriums

 But like a similar complaint filed earlier this month, this suit may not get far.

-In a sharply worded complaint, the landlord organization and four of its members Thursday asked the King County Superior Court to declare the city’s eviction moratorium null and void, on the grounds that it unconstitutionally deprives landlords of property without due process.
+In a sharply worded complaint, the landlord organization and three of its members Thursday asked the King County Superior Court to declare the city’s eviction moratorium null and void, on grounds that it unconstitutionally deprives landlords of property without due process.

 Seattle’s COVID-19 eviction moratorium expires six months after the city’s coronavirus state of emergency ends.
 Right now, the state of emergency ends in December — meaning the eviction ban lasts through June.

-Plaintiffs also took aim at the city’s ban on winter evictions, enacted this spring, barring landlords from evicting low- and moderate-income tenants in some buildings during the months of December, January and February.
+Plaintiffs also took aim at the city’s ban on winter evictions, enacted this spring, which bars landlords from evicting low- and moderate-income tenants in some buildings during December, January and February.

 RHAWA director Sean Martin said in an email that his organization isn’t disputing that landlords should help tenants bear some of the enormous economic disruption of the pandemic.